Quick Answer

 Are keyless entry systems really safe?

-Keyless entry systems are safe when they are properly selected, installed, configured, and maintained.
-Modern digital access control systems can improve security through access logs, user permissions, automatic locking, remote management, encrypted credentials, and controlled entry.
+Keyless entry systems are safe when they are properly installed, configured, and maintained.
+Modern digital access control improves security through access logs, unique user credentials, remote management, automatic locking, and controlled permissions.
 However, weak passwords, poor installation, outdated software, and low-quality hardware can create risks.

 What Are Keyless Entry Systems?